fedoranimus/todoist-api/source/includes/_items.md

 Argument | Description
 -------- | -----------
-date_string | The date of the task, added in free form text, for example it can be `every day @ 10`.
+date_string | The date of the task, added in free form text, for example it can be `every day @ 10` (or `null` or an empty string to unset).
 Look at our reference to see [which formats are supported](https://todoist.com/Help/DatesTimes). date_lang | The language of the `date_string` (valid languages are: `en`, `da`, `pl`, `zh`, `ko`, `de`, `pt`, `ja`, `it`, `fr`, `sv`, `ru`, `es`, `nl`). due_date_utc | The date of the task in the format `YYYY-MM-DDTHH:MM` (for example: `2012-3-24T23:59`).
 The value of `due_date_utc` must be in UTC.
 If you want to pass in due dates, note that `date_string` is required, while `due_date_utc` can be omitted.
 If `date_string` is provided, it will be parsed as local timestamp, and converted to UTC internally, according to the user's profile settings. priority | The priority of the task (a number between `1` and `4`, `4` for very urgent and `1` for natural).